Research degrees

 Tuition fee bands

-If you change from full-time registration to part-time (or vice versa), then the fee reduction will be re-calculated and the maximum discount period is six years (excluding authorised leave of absence).
+Students progressing to Postgraduate Research (PhD or MPhil) from MA, MA/MSc, MArch, MFA, MDes, MRes or MEd study at the RCA are entitled to a £1,000 fee reduction per year (£500 per year for part-time study).
+For Postgraduate Research, if you change from full-time registration to part-time (or vice versa), then the fee reduction will be re-calculated and the maximum discount period will be six years (excluding authorised leave of absence).

-Our Open Days are a great opportunity to find out more about research at the RCA, meet academic staff and students, and visit our facilities, workshops and studios.
-To find dates for our next online and on-campus open days visit our open days page.
+Our Open Events are a great opportunity to find out more about research at the RCA, meet academic staff and students, and visit our facilities, workshops and studios.
+To find dates for our next online and on-campus open days visit our Open Events webpage.

 Apply